MineFartS/Network-Scanner/README.md

 A simple and lightweight network scanner.

-Checks the status all IPs on the lan
+Checks the status of all IPs on the lan

 ## Usage:
 ```